jadSalameh/rbac/README.md

 2. **Dynamic Role and permission Management**

    - custom permission for each organization so an Admin in one org may have more or less permissions from another org
+   - add a super admin role that would be incharge of onboarding orgs and owners
    - Custom role creation
    - Temporary role assignments